-- 7. Select a random sample of the source documents and determine whether supervisors' signatures are present as required by the system of internal controls.
-If supervisors' signatures are not required, inquire how personnel document supervisors' reviews. - In a sample of haphazardly selected months of February, May, and September 2021, we selected source documents from each provider for each mode and ascertained that supervisors' signatures or other evidence of independent review were present as required by a system of internal controls (Policy Manual, Federal Funding Allocation Test f). - 8.
-Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form(s).
+7. Select a random sample of the source documents and determine whether supervisors' signatures are present as required by the system of internal controls.
+If supervisors' signatures are not required, inquire how personnel document supervisors' reviews.

+For the sample months of March, June, and October 2022, we haphazardly selected a sample of one provider for each mode and ascertained that supervisors' signatures or other evidence of independent review were present as required by a system of internal controls (Policy Manual, Federal Funding Allocation Test f).

+8. Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form(s).
 Compare the periodic data included on the worksheets to the periodic summaries prepared by the transit agency.
 Test the arithmetical accuracy of the summaries.

-We obtained from staff the worksheets utilized by the Metropolitan Council to prepare the final data that are transcribed on the Federal Funding Allocation Statistics forms.
+While the Metropolitan Council was not able to submit the Federal Funding Allocation Statistics forms, source documents were used to prepare the other NTD forms that create the Federal Funding Allocation Statistics forms.
+We obtained from staff the worksheets utilized by the Metropolitan Council to prepare the final data that will be transcribed on the Federal Funding Allocation Statistics forms.
 We compared the periodic data included on the worksheets to the periodic summaries prepared by the Metropolitan Council and proved the arithmetical accuracy of the summaries.
-We identified the following exceptions.
+We identified the following exceptions: